Reception - History

 US defeat in Vietnam Why did Nixon’s Vietnamisation fail up to 1975?
 Why did opposition to the war in Vietnam grow in the USA?
 Why was the USA defeated in Vietnam by 1975? |

-Early Elizabethan England Explain the problems faced at home and abroad as she succeeded the throne of England in 1558?
-Explain the impact of the religious settlement on Elizabeth’s reign up to 1569?
-Explain why Mary Queen of Scots was such a threat to Elizabeth up to 1587?
+Why were the problems faced by Elizabeth at home and abroad as she succeeded the throne of England in 1558 significant?
+How did the religious settlement impact on Elizabeth’s reign up to 1569?
+Why was Mary Queen of Scots such a threat to Elizabeth up to 1587?

 |